9AM - 12PM // Biodiversity Education Center

 The Coppell Police Department's J.P.A.C.
 (Junior Police Academy Coppell) is a great opportunity for the youth of Coppell to learn what it takes to be a police officer.
 There are two different camps that are offered, a BASIC and an ADVANCED camp.
 During these camps, the students will gain insight into the multiple functions that local law enforcement professionals perform on a daily basis.
 The students learn about laws, enforcement practices and procedures, and other pertinent information that can affect them in their community.
 This program is designed for middle-school aged students and is available to anyone who has completed the 6th grade, but has yet to begin high school.

 Officers of the Coppell Police Department provide the students with hands on instruction on many different facets of the police profession, including patrol work, crime scene investigation, K-9 handling, and traffic stops.
 They will also discuss important topics like social media, bullying and online bullying, and bicycle safety.
 They learn a lot and hopefully have a ton of fun in the process.
-Students will also have the opportunity to go rock climbing (BASIC) or zip-lining (ADVANCED) at a local facility.
+Students will also have the opportunity to participate in a team building, ropes course, and leadership program at Group Dynamix in Carrollton.

 BASIC JPAC Activities:

-Academy Introduction, Police Department Tour, Patrol Operations, Vehicles and Equipment, Visit from the Chief of Police, Municipal Court, K-9, Crime Scene Investigation, Bicycle Safety, Traffic Division (radar, traffic stops), Social Networking/Cyber Bullying, Firearms Safety, Rock Climbing and Culmination Party
+Academy Introduction, Patrol Operations, Vehicles and Equipment, A visit from the Chief of Police, Municipal Court, K-9, Crime Scene Investigation, Bicycle Safety, Traffic Division (radar, traffic stops), Social Networking/Cyber Bullying, Building Searches, Firearms Safety, Self Defense Techniques, Team Building and Leadership Activities!

 ADVANCED JPAC Activities: